ShaneMcC/AoCBench/README.md

 This application allows for benchmarking [Advent of Code](https://adventofcode.com/) solutions.

-There are 2 parts to this, the web frontend (under `web`) and the benchmarker (`bench.php`).
+There are 2 parts to this, the web frontend (under `www`) and the benchmarker (`bench.php`).

-The benchmarker should be run on a cron and is responsible for generating a results.json file that is then used by the web frontend to display the data.
+The benchmarker should be run on a cron and is responsible for generating a `results.json` file that is then used by the web frontend to display the data.

 ## Installing

  - Check out the code somewhere.
  - Configure `config.local.php` (See `Configuration` section)
  - Cron `bench.php`
- - Make `www/` available via a web server.
+ - Make `www` available via a web server.

 ## Configuration